Marvkop/MessagingToolkit/README.md

 There are two base-implementations that differ only in their reference-handling.

 > [!WARNING]
-> :warning: The WeakReferenceMessenger implementation has a cleanup method that must be called at appropriate times!
+> The WeakReferenceMessenger implementation has a cleanup method that must be called at appropriate times!

 ```csharp
 private readonly IMessenger _messenger = new [Weak|Strong]ReferenceMessenger();